 Preparing Civilians to Respond to Violent Intruder Attacks

-The Law Enforcement Foundation is pleased to present The ALICE Training Institute’s Alert, Lockdown, Inform, Counter, Evacuate (ALICE) program, which will enable corporations to provide training that will empower employees and increase their chances of survival.
+The Law Enforcement Foundation is pleased to present Active Shooter Training, which will enable organizations to provide training that will empower individuals and increase their chances of survival.
 In the same way you post evacuation routes, stock first aid cabinets, make Automatic External Defibrillators available, and train for a variety of emergency situations, we invite you to consider that this training be a part of your standard emergency training program.

 - Historical perspective on active shooter/violent intruder cases